 Option 2) Buy From Adorama (1X Alaska Miles)

 That’s 5,025 miles difference.
 Quite a big number but I’d be paying $86 extra to get those miles.
 I’m essentially buying the United miles at 1.7 cents each.
-There’s a sale until December 17th where you can buy United points for as little as 1.9 cents and I didn’t give a single thought about buying miles then, so why should I now?
+I don’t buy miles unless I have a use for them, so why should I now?

 OK, so now that buying from Apple’s off the table, can I do even better?